certara/pyDarwin/docs/Usage.rst

     * :ref:`"max_omega_sub_matrix" <max_omega_sub_matrix_options_desc>`: N

-Where N is the maximum size of an OMEGA submatrix, them submatrices will be searched.
+Where N is the maximum size of an OMEGA submatrix, then submatrices will be searched.
 OMEGA submatrices are intended to be use with OMEGA band search to further expand the options for OMEGA structure.
 Specifically,

 For the source OMEGA matrix of: